foxbunny/vanilla-todo/README.md

 widely considered an unsafe practice, but it is actually only unsafe in cases where user input is directly inserted into the markup.
 We use an `escapeHTML` function to clean the input before inserting into the HTML.

+### Touch event fallback

+Mobile devices do not support the HTML drag & drop API.
+We can provide a fallback based on touch gestures without feature detection and similar gimmicks.
+By calling `Event.preventDefault()` in the `touchstart` event listener, we prevent some of the events that are triggered later, including the `dragstart`.
+Therefore we are able to disable the standard drag & drop handling as soon as user starts using touch events for the purpose.
+As long as both methods provide an equivalent (and preferably identical) functionality, the end user is none the wiser.